ezeBalsamo/Yugi-Academy/docs/how-to/how-to-use.md

 You can visit the user profile page from the navigation bar displaying user menu (clicking on profile white logo) and clicking on "Profile" option.
-In this page, you can see and update user profile information and also change user password (change password button).
+Here, you see and update user information and change user password (button).

 ### Information displayed